TM-6 PRO vs SPD-SX? The SPD-SX is hands-down the most popular instrument used today.

-The SPD-SX was designed as an all-in-one sample trigger instrument for playing sounds and loops from integrated velocity sensitive pads.
+The SPD-SX is an all-in-one sample trigger instrument for playing sounds and loops from integrated velocity sensitive pads.

-The ability to use it standalone without the need for a computer and its reliability are arguably what have made it so popular since its release.
+The ability to use it standalone without the need for a computer and its reliability have made the SPD-SX so popular.

-Sounds and loops can be triggered directly from acoustic drums and trigger pads to reinforce the overall kit sound and expand the sound palette available.
+Sounds and loops are triggered directly from acoustic drums and trigger pads to reinforce the overall kit sound and expand the sound palette available.

 WAV Sample Triggering – TM-6 Pro vs SPD-SX

 Sample triggering is at the core of using both the SPD-SX and TM-6 PRO.

 In order to pick the right one for you, It’s important to understand the differences in the way they integrate into a live setup.